-“Memory Association Machine” is the first prototype in a series of site-specific responsive installations.
+“Memory Association Machine”, working title “Self-Other Organizing Structure #1”, is the first prototype in a series of site-specific responsive installations.
 Rather than depending on the artist to define how these works relate to their site, the task is given to the artwork itself.
 The structure of the artwork changes in response to continuous stimulus from its context.

 As viewers enter the installation space they are able to see out onto a public area through a large window.
 Hanging in front of the window is a triptych of screens.
 The centre screen presents an abstracted collage of images from the area beyond.
 On the right screen a cinematic montage of images free associate and evolve continuously.
 The left screen is a live feed from a small robot camera that pans and tilts to examine the world around it.

 The installation consists of a computer-controlled camera that is able to look around and inspect its visual context, a computer, and the screens that present the process of contextual negotiation.
 An artificial neural network creates a field of memories categorized by similarity and presented on the centre screen.
 A model of creativity explores this memory field, activating different associations between the present context and the system’s past sensory experience and showing that creative act on the right screen.